mlflow/mlflow/docs/source/R-api.rst

 Value
 -----

-This funciton must return a list of flavors that conform to the MLmodel specification.
+This function must return a list of flavors that conform to the MLmodel specification.

 Save MLflow Model Flavor